contrast-zone/t-rewriter.js/canon.md

 Continuing with examining the example, what is happening in the topmost `FORE` section?
 It indirectly recognizes `<Nick makes a <toy doll>>` or `<Nick makes a <toy car>>` using the symmetric mechanism to the one we encountered in input section.
 But to be sure that Nick doesn't make a toy car for a girl, or a toy doll for a boy, we use the correct pairing in the chaining section.

+> __*[note card]*__
-> **Note card:** In the `RULE` section, between incoming, chaining, and outgoing sections, there exists a peculiar model of rule interaction.
+> In the `RULE` section, between incoming, chaining, and outgoing sections, there exists a peculiar model of rule interaction.
 Rules from incoming section may interact with reversed rules from outgoing section, and vice versa.
 Similarly, rules from chaining section may interact with reversed rules from incoming and outgoing sections.
 At last, rules from incoming and outgoing sections do not have an access to rules from chaining section.
 We choose this rule interaction model because it has some positive properties regarding to forward and backward chaining.
 Although it may seem a bit unusual, nevertheless, because there may exist a frequent need for reaching noted kinds of rules within noted sections, this interaction model deliberates us from unnecessary duplicating exact or reversed definitions of the rules.

 Still, the whole *Canon* system may seem like a bit of an overkill for this example also, but let's hope the next section will justify all the trouble with rules complexity.